-With a smooth creamy texture and the extra flavor from the smoke, this smoked queso dip recipe will become a party favorite.
-It makes a fairly big batch, so invite some friends and pop a pan of this onto the smoker and in no time, you’ll have a tasty dish that everyone will rave about.
-Hungry?
-Read on and I, Chef Jenn, will show you all my tips and tricks to make this delicious smoked queso dip!
+With a smooth creamy texture and the extra flavor from the smoke, this Smoked Queso dip recipe will become a party favorite.
+It makes a fairly big batch, so invite some friends and pop a pan of this onto the smoker, and in no time, you’ll have a tasty dish that everyone will rave about.

 This post may contain affiliate link(s).
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclosure.